trpc-group/trpc-a2a-go/README.md

 - Multi-turn conversations across different message exchanges
 - Better organization and retrieval of conversation history

-## Deprecation Notice

-- The `SendTask` API and related task-based endpoints have been deprecated in favor of the more flexible `SendMessage` API.
-- The new message-based approach provides better support for streaming and real-time interactions.
-- Existing code using `SendTask` should be migrated to use `SendMessage` with appropriate message types.

 ## Future Enhancements

 - Persistent storage options for message history